Annotations

 Merge Strategies

-Merge strategies are available in PolicyDomain schema version v1alpha4 and later.
+Merge strategies are available in PolicyDomain schema version v1alpha4 and later (including v1beta1).

 When annotation keys conflict across inheritance levels, merge strategies determine how values are combined.
 The default strategy is deep, which recursively merges arrays and objects while letting higher-priority scalar values win.
 You can specify different strategies to control this behavior precisely.